RGB-420/xGoals/README.md

 2. **Download StatBomb Open Data**
    Get the full dataset from:
    👉 https://github.com/statsbomb/open-data
-   and place the folder inside the project directory as: `open-data`
+   and place the folder inside the project directory as: `open-data-master`

 3. **Run the scripts to prepare the data:**